neumeist/neumeist.github.io/_pages/cv.md

 * CERN research fellowship 1999 – 2001
 * Co-recipient of the Particle Physics Prize of the European Physical Society 2013 awarded to the CMS collaboration for the discovery of a Higgs boson)
+* Co-recipient of the Breakthrough Prize in Fundamental Physics 2025
 * LHC Physics Center (LPC) Distinguished Researcher 2017, 2018

 Professional Memberships